Centra CEO Mueller resigns - Farmville

 “Dr. Mueller’s leadership has been critical in building a talented leadership team, navigating the current pandemic and positioning Centra for the future,” Amy Ray, chairman of the Centra Board of Directors, stated in the release.
 “He will be truly missed by Centra and the communities we serve.
 We are disheartened in his decision but wish him all success in his new position.”

-Tom Angelo, the Centra vice president and CEO of Centra Southside Community Hospital in Farmville, said Mueller will be missed.
+Tom Angelo, vice president and CEO of Centra Southside Community Hospital in Farmville, said Mueller will be missed.

 “We have appreciated our time working with Dr. Mueller.
 Centra has benefited from his leadership and he will be missed,” Angelo said Thursday.
 “We have a very strong and resilient leadership team, medical staff and board that will continue to guide us into the future in partnering with our communities to live their best lives.”